 Colin Tinto <firstname.lastname@example.org>

 Burt Lancaster performed all of the trapeze stunts himself, having worked in a circus before entering films.
-He insisted on doing the climactic triple flip, but technical adviser Eddie Ward initially was hesitant on Lancaster performing the stunt, so Ward doubled for Lancaster during the first weeks of shooting, but Lancaster told director Carol Reed that he knew how to do the stunt from the get-go so it is Lancaster you see in the final cut of the film.
+He insisted on doing the climactic triple somersault, but technical adviser Eddie Ward initially was hesitant on Lancaster performing the stunt, so Ward doubled for Lancaster during the first weeks of shooting, but Lancaster told director Carol Reed that he knew how to do the stunt, so it is Lancaster you see in the final cut of the film.
 See more »

 You'll never throw a triple!
 You know why?
 'Cause ya' drink too much!